Skip to content

 Brachial Plexus Injuries

-The brachial plexus is a dense bundle of nerves in the upper back and shoulder that's responsible for sending the nerve signals that create sensation and movement in one arm.
-There's one brachial plexus on each side of the body.
-If a child's head is bent too far to one side, such as during a difficult or breech birth, the brachial plexus can be overstretched, which can cause partial or complete paralysis in one arm or hand.
+The brachial plexus is a network of nerves located in the upper back and shoulder.
+These nerves control movement and sensation in the arms.
+Each side of the body has its own brachial plexus.
+In some cases—such as during a difficult or breech birth—the brachial plexus can be overstretched, which can lead to weakness, limited movement, or even partial or complete paralysis in one arm or hand.

 Scoliosis

-Scoliosis is a condition in which the spine develops an abnormal sideways curve.
-Often diagnosed during early puberty, symptoms of scoliosis in adolescents may include back pain, uneven shoulders, one side of the rib cage sticking out further than the other and weakness or numbness in the legs.
+Scoliosis is a condition in which the spine curves abnormally to the side.
+It is often diagnosed during early adolescence.
+Symptoms may include back pain, uneven shoulders, one side of the rib cage sticking out further than the other, and in some cases, weakness or numbness in the legs.

 Spina Bifida

-This is a birth defect that occurs when the neural tube, the structure in an embryo that eventually becomes the spinal cord and brain, doesn't close completely during pregnancy.
-In severe cases, that can result in a gap in a vertebra, with the spinal cord and the membranes that protect it (the meninges) protruding through an opening in a newborn's back.
-That can damage the spinal cord and nerves, leading to a range of physical and intellectual disabilities.
+Spina bifida is a birth defect that occurs when the neural tube—the structure that forms early in an embryo and eventually becomes the spinal cord and brain—does not close completely during pregnancy.
+In severe cases, this can result in a gap in a vertebra, with the spinal cord and the membranes that protect it (the meninges) protruding through an opening in a newborn’s back.
+This exposure can damage the spinal cord and nerves, leading to a range of physical and intellectual disabilities.

 Contact EPCH Today

-Our world-class multidisciplinary team includes pediatric orthopedic surgeons, physical therapists, anesthesiologists, interventional radiologists, child life experts and sports medicine specialists, drawing on the latest tools and techniques to help every patient be the best they can be.
+Our world-class, multidisciplinary team includes pediatric orthopedic surgeons, physical therapists, anesthesiologists, interventional radiologists, child life experts and sports medicine experts, we use, the latest tools and techniques to help every patient reach their full potential.

-From minor injuries to major surgery, we’re here to help every young patient facing these challenges in West Texas.
+From minor injuries to complex surges, we are here to support every young patient facing these challenges in West Texas.

 Multispecialty Center